 In Venezuela, President Hugo Chavez read a congratulatory note from Cuban President Fidel Castro Tuesday on Chavez’s win in the Venezuelan elections.

-Chavez won with sixty-three percent of the vote.
+Chavez won with 63 percent of the vote.
 It was his highest victory share to date and the most in any Latin American election over the past year.

 In Fiji, the top Fijian military commander has declared a state of emergency and installed a new prime minister.
-The move comes one day after the overthrow of Fiji’s elected government—-— Fiji’s fourth coup in twenty years.
+The move comes one day after the overthrow of Fiji’s elected government—Fiji’s fourth coup in 20 years.
 The coup is drawing international condemnation and sanctions.

 Here in New York, the two survivors of the police shooting that killed the unarmed bridegroom Sean Bell are disputing the police version of events.
-In an interview with the television station New York One, Trent Benefield denied police assertions a fourth man was inside Sean Bell’s car.
-Benfefield spoke Tuesday after his release from the hospital.
+In an interview with the television station NY1, Trent Benefield denied police assertions a fourth man was inside Sean Bell’s car.
+Benefield spoke Tuesday after his release from the hospital.
 He was treated for three gunshot wounds in his legs.
 Benefield said: "My friend’s dead.
 I’m shot up.
-We need justice.’’
+We need justice."
 Meanwhile, the other survivor, Joseph Guzman, says police failed to identify themselves before they opened fire.
-Guzman says he was shot sixteen times.
+Guzman says he was shot 16 times.

-And finally in health news, New York City has become the first in the country to ban trans fats from most restaurants and fast food chains.
+And in health news, New York City has become the first in the country to ban trans fats from most restaurants and fast-food chains.